vladbph/cymatix-doc/README.md

 It was mentioned earlier that ***prompt's template*** can be used to pass information to the next layer.
 That would eliminate the need to have scripted ***.gates***.
 In each particular case developer has to make the judgement call which way to go.
 Note, though, gates do not require training.

 ## Strict Dialogs
 Strict dialog resembles traversing desicion tree.
-The idea is to ask questions based on the `previous answer results`, __not on the fact that the value of the slot was provided or not__, unlike loose dialog, pizza example.
+The idea is to ask questions based on the `values of previous answers`, __not on the fact that the value of the slot was provided or not__, unlike loose dialog, pizza example.
 Let's take as example visit to doctor.
 ```
 Patient> I have a stomach ache